 Converting your SPG points to airlines

-One of the reasons people overlook the SPG Amex Canada card is because it’s tied to a hotel chain.
+One of the reasons people overlook the SPG Amex Canada card (referral link) is because it’s tied to a hotel chain.
 If you don’t use hotels, why would you bother with a co-branded credit card right?

 What you might not realize is that the Starwood Preferred Guest program allows you to transfer your points to 40 airlines.